Can You Use A Gas Grill In The Rain?-9 Techniques

 One of the most common debates among grill enthusiasts is whether or not it’s safe to grill in the rain.
 While many grillers prefer to wait for sunny days to use their gas grills, others are all about grilling in any inclement weather.

 So, the question remains, “Can you use a gas grill in the rain?”
+The answer is yes, but with the right precautions and techniques, it’s possible to make the most of your gas grill even when it’s raining.

 So don’t let rainy days limit your grilling potential.
 Continue reading to learn about methods for achieving smoky flavors without having to endure inclement weather.